-The Weather Challenge in Aviation
+Why Weather Matters So Much in Aviation

 Weather affects every aspect of aviation operations:

-- Capacity: Poor visibility reduces airport acceptance rates
+- Capacity — Poor visibility reduces airport acceptance rates

-- Efficiency: Weather deviations consume extra fuel
+- Efficiency — Weather deviations consume extra fuel

-- Passenger experience: Delays and discomfort from turbulence
+- Passenger experience — Delays and discomfort from turbulence

-- Ground operations: Snow, ice, and wind affect turnaround times
+- Ground operations — Snow, ice, and wind affect turnaround times

 Traditional forecasting, while improving, still leaves significant uncertainty.
 AI is closing that gap.